 The Untapped Potential of Workplace Financial Wellness Programs

-Editor's note: This is the first of a series of five posts from the Workforce Financial Stability Initiative (WFSI) at Washington University in St. Louis and Prosperity Now discussing workplace financial wellness.
-Efforts to build financial wellness at work, like offering financial services as workplace benefits, are intended to help employees feel better about their financial lives and may be linked to improved productivity and increased employee engagement.
+Editor's note: This is the first of a series of five blog posts from the Workforce Financial Stability Initiative (WFSI) at Washington University in St. Louis (funded by the W. K. Kellogg Foundation) and Prosperity Now discussing workplace financial wellness.
 To learn more, visit Prosperity Now’s website for actionable resources for employers and WFSI’s website for research on approaches to building financial wellness at work.

 In the world of workplace benefits, financial wellness programs are hot.
 Forbes named “financial fitness” one of the Seven Employee Wellness Trends and Opportunities for 2019, noting the missed opportunity of workplace financial wellness: While only 14 percent of employees had access to such benefits, 63 percent of employees with access used them and 53 percent of those without access want them.